 During a seek operation, the SIN POSITION and COS POSITION signals from the positioner transducer are applied to amplifiers and unity gain inverters to provide four phases of position signal at the input of the synthesizer.
 The inverter/amplifier outputs are also applied to four differentiator networks.
 Appropriate pairs of amplifier/inverter outputs are applied to the summing junctions of two squaring amplifiers.
-The resultant square wave signals are displaced 90 degrees from each other and these signals are gated together in the when decoder/selector, they produce four separate selection signals of 90-degree duration.
+The resultant square wave signals are displaced 90 degrees from each other and when these signals are gated together in the decoder/selector, they produce four separate selection signals of 90-degree duration.
 Each selection signal is centered around the peak of the corresponding differentiated signal.
 The derivative signals are then selectively summed in an operational amplifier to produce the velocity feedback signal.
 This signal is then applied, through a gain-setting resistor, to the summing node of the loop amplifier.
-Here, the velocity command from the velocity function generator is summed with the velocity feedback signal to produce a velocity profile signal (Figure 4-14).
-Thus, for a 202-cylinder seek (full carriage stroke), a maximum velocity profile is produced.
-The dotted lines on the figure represent the initial portions of shorter seeks; however, the terminating portion of all seeks remains the same.
+Here, the velocity command from the velocity function generator is summed with the velocity feedback signal to produce a velocity profile signal (Figure 4-14 reflects the velocity profile for the RK05/RK05-J).
+Thus, for a 202-cylinder seek (full carriage stroke in the RK05/RK05-J), a maximum velocity profile is produced.
+The dotted lines in Figure 4-14 represent the initial portions of shorter seeks; however, the terminating portion of all seeks remains the same.